BrunoMNDantas/Ranker/README.md

 Introduce a **basic user concept** to associate entities with users, still within the context of data management.
 - **User Ownership**: Ranks and Votes belong to a user.
 Only the user can edit their own Ranks and Votes.
 - **Guest Mode**: Guests can view data but cannot create or edit entities.
+- **Storage**: Move from in-memory to Firebase for persistence and syncing.
-- **Goal**: Simulate multi-user data management within the frontend.
+- **Goal**: Simulate multi-user data management with external storage.

 ### Version 0.0.4 — UI & Customization Enhancements
 Focus on making the experience more appealing and flexible.